 - Proportional Share Impact Calculation Worksheet (Microsoft Excel - 50kb | PDF - 22kb)

 City Council adopted a new Comprehensive Plan, including a new transportation element, along with companion revisions to Concurrency (Kirkland Municipal Code Title 25) on December 8.
 2015.
-New concurrency methodology has been adopted effective January 1, 2016.
+New concurrency methodology was effective January 1, 2016.

-The traffic concurrency levels of service standards shown in the City of Kirkland Traffic Impact Analysis Guidelines (TIAG) and in Appendix C of the TIAG are being updated to reflect the newly adopted concurrency testing procedures as described below.
+Traffic concurrency levels of service standards, shown in the Traffic Impact Analysis Guidelines (TIAG) and in Appendix C of the TIAG, are being updated to reflect the newly adopted concurrency testing procedures as described below.